tomhine/user-management/README.md

 - Modal confirmation box for the user deletion button
 - Livewire / JavaScript to show real time validation on the input boxes
+- Lift user validation into a form request
 - Testing
 - Improve styles and add animations